-The story contains violent scenes, strong language, scenes of questionable appropriateness, and will make you angry, sad, happy, in love, irritated, along with numerous other emotions that I take no account for. <3
+This story contains violent scenes, strong language, scenes of questionable appropriateness, and will make you angry, sad, happy, in love, irritated, along with numerous other emotions that I take no account for <3.

-I spent eighty-seven years and looked through around twelve other stories for inspiration on what to write for my authors note only to come out with nothing, so this is me ad-libbing.
-I published part of this story months ago only to realize that it was actual trash and I was surprised my computer had yet to catch on fire because of how embarrassingly terrible it was.
-So I re-vamped it.
-This is my new and (hopefully but most likely not) improved version of this story.
-If you already read the fifteen chapters I’d posted before this, I recommend re-reading them seeing:
+I spent eighty-seven years and looked through around twelve other stories for inspiration on what to write for my author’s note only to come out with nothing, so this is me ad-libbing.
+When I initially published this story some years ago, it was actual trash and I was surprised my computer had yet to catch on fire because of how embarrassingly terrible it was.
+Since then, I’ve vamped and revamped (and revamped. and revamped again) the story until it fit my growing standards.
+This is the (hopefully) improved version of this story.
+If you’ve already read this story, even recently, you may want to shoot it a re-read seeing:

-One — It’s been a hot minute since they were initially posted and if your memory is anything like mine, you probably forgot the storyline.
+One — It’s been a minute since it was initially posted and if your memory is anything like mine, you probably forgot the storyline.

 © 2018 Wriiter